** Bondmason review updated June 2nd 2017 **

 Short Track Record

-Bondmason is a newer platform so this further increases lender risk.
-I took a leap of investing faith as I like their business model and think they maybe the future of peer of peer lending.
-It’s still early days yet so I will wait to see how things progress before investing further.
+Bondmason is a newer company so this further increases lender risk.
+I took a leap of investing faith as I liked their business model and thought they could the future of peer of peer lending.

 (I recommend evaluating your own risk tolerance to see if the risks are worth the returns.)